+'''

 - connect

 Purpose: Establishes a connection to the target defined

 during the construction of the stream.

+Format:

+connect

+(void);

+Format:

+(in float timeout = -1.0);

-Format: connect (void);
+connect

+Inputs:

+timeout:

+connection timeout

+InOuts:

+Outputs: -

 PreCond: - the stream is in 'New' state.

 PostCond: - the stream is in 'Open' state.

+Perms:

-Perms: Exec for the stream_service represented by the
+Exec for the stream_server represented by the

 url used for creating this stream instance.

+NotImplemented

+Throws:

 IncorrectState

 PermissionDenied

 AuthorizationFailed

 AuthenticationFailed

+Timeout

+NoSuccess

+Notes:

-Notes: - on failure, the stream state is changed to
+- on failure, the stream state is changed to

 'Error'

+- this call is equivalent to creating a

+stream_server instance with the URL used ot

+create this stream instance, and calling

+connect() on that stream_server.

 - if the stream instance is not in 'New' state,

-GFD-R-P.90 SAGA Streams May 24, 2009
+'''

-an 'IncorrectState' exception is thrown.
+an 'IncorrectState' exception is thrown.for timeout semantics, see Section 2.